Jovitaa/data-engineering-90day-challenge-/docs/day4.md

 FROM avg_release;
 ```
 ## Explanation

--The CTE calculates the average release year for each content type.
+- The **CTE** calculates the average release year for each content type (Movie, TV Show).
--The result is stored temporarily in avg_release.
+- The result is stored temporarily in the CTE named `avg_release`.
--The main query retrieves the calculated values.
+- The main query then retrieves and displays the calculated values from this temporary dataset.